rawlink/ansipull/README.md

 # Ansipull
-There is very little good information out there on how to set up ansible pull.
+There is very little good information out there on how to set up ansible-pull.
 I put this together as a better practice than what I have seen in other online examples.
 You will need to have a basic understanding of how to use Ansible before you start.
-Ansible's [Getting Started](http://docs.ansible.com/intro_getting_started.html) and [Best Practices](http://docs.ansible.com/playbooks_best_practices.html) are great places to start.
+Ansible's [Getting Started](http://docs.ansible.com/intro_getting_started.html) and [Best Practices](http://docs.ansible.com/playbooks_best_practices.html) documentation are great places to start.

 Ansipull was designed to store your ansible-pull repo in a private git repository with key based authentication and all sensitive information stored using ansible vault with a single password.
-This allows you to keep your ansible-pull repo in a private BitBucket repo for example.
-For the truly paranoid you can keep your repo in a totally private repo.
+This allows you to host your ansible-pull repo with a third-party provider (e.g. a private BitBucket repo).
+For the truly paranoid, the repo can be privately hosted.
 Alternatively, if your repo is behind layers of firewall you can remove the key based authentication with a few minor modifications.

 Ansipull is meant as a nice starting point.
 You can make Ansipull even more scalable by using Ansible's [Dynamic Inventory](http://docs.ansible.com/intro_dynamic_inventory.html).
+How you decide to implement that is left as an exercise for the reader :-)

 ## Features
 * **Designed for private third-party repos.** You provide a vault password during the bootstrap process and the pull process will use that password.
 Your sensitive data is protected at all times.
-* **The pull process is bootstrapped and maintained from a single role.** Updates to the pull process update the pull process on your managed system.
+* **The pull process is bootstrapped and maintained from a single role.** Updates to the pull process update the pull process on your managed systems.
 * **Easy to repair.** If for any reason the pull process breaks on a system, the bootstrap process can be run for that server to address any pull process issues.

 ## Configuration